Deepam-Rai/Notes/Cloud_Computing/Chapter 3 - Virtualization.md

 1. Sharing and efficient use of resources.
 2. Portability and self-containment - enabling migration - moving instances from one VMM to another.
 3. Recovery: Can save the instances states backups.
-4. Isolation: sandbox environments.
+4. Isolation: sandbox environments; isolated from each other.
-5. Encapsulation
+5. Encapsulation: Encapsulate complete computing environment.
 6. Hardware Independence
 7. Managed execution and isolation - secure and controllable environments.
 8. Easy allocation and partitioning of resources.